isomerpages/moe-xinminsec/_our-curriculum/Academic Departments/Aesthetics.md

 as well as music created with the help of apps like Bandlabs.
 Art lessons steer students towards considering perspectives of 2D and 3D works.
-The end result ranges from creative and eye-catching paintings, agamographs and tunnel book that can be found showcased around Xinmin.
+The end result ranges from creative and eye-catching paintings, agamographs and tunnel books that can be found showcased around Xinmin.
 Their art-work even goes online through the use of applications like FlipaClip that help build creative animations.
 RefleXions@ Xinmin allows students to ‘play’ via Drama as they explore stories and provide their perspective and responses